mahshid-alinejad/Project-1/README.md

 ## Recommendations based on Popularity to a New User

 Our data shows that Saturday are the best days to go viral and the Youtube video postings are usually go viral after 9 hrs of publishing.
 According to our analysis it also takes an average 5 days for videos to trend.
 Our data represents that top industries in Youtube channel are gaming, sports and News.
-People blogging has been one of the top brands which might help increase the sale for companies with cosumer goods products such as skin care, clothing, etc.,
+People blogging has been one of the top brands which might help increase the sale for companies with consumer goods products such as skin care, clothing, etc.,

+Based on these datas we can recommond people who just want to start a business which product categories have the most views and if gaming for example top industry maybe selling a toy can bring a high sales by posting on Youtube as a markeing platform.
+We dived deeper into the data and we conducted a research on top categories based on higherst view counts to figure out what industries under consumer goods products will also thrive on Youtube platform as their digital marketing strategy, pet products, cars, traveling

-The more engagement involves things such as leaving the comment section for exaple always open, also there is a strong relation between using more tags and getting more views.
+The more engagement involves things such as leaving the comment section for example always open, also there is a strong relation between using more tags and getting more views.
+Channels with higher frequency of posting get more views as well.

 As the name suggests it recommends based on what is currently trending/ popular across the site.
 This is particularly useful when you don't have past data as a reference to recommend product to the user.
-It is not tailor fit for any particular group of audience.

 <img align="center" width="600" height="400" src='images/get recommendation based on popularity.png'>